-Channel mapping is basic but confusing for FPV drone beginners.
+Channel map is basic but could be confusing for FPV drone beginners.
 If you get it wrong, the channel outputs in Betaflight will respond to the wrong sticks.
 Here is how to fix Channel Map configuration, and how to set it up properly.

 Looking for your next radio?
 Here are my radio transmitter recommendations, get one with OpenTX, it’s awesome! :)

 What’s Channel Map?